dmidlo/histdata.com-tools/README.md

 accepted as an explicit compatibility alias for automation that already passed it during the migration.

-The foreground runtime is deprecated.
-It remains available for one release window as an explicit rollback through `--foreground` on the CLI or `options.use_sidecar = False` in API code.
-Opt-out callers receive a `FutureWarning`.
-If the sidecar cannot be started or contacted, CLI calls exit nonzero with a clear error and API calls raise `SidecarUnavailableError`; the runtime does not silently fall back from sidecar to foreground.
+The foreground rollback runtime has been removed after its release-window deprecation period. `--foreground` is no longer a valid CLI flag, and API code that sets `options.use_sidecar = False` raises a clear `ValueError`.
+If the sidecar cannot be started or contacted, CLI calls exit nonzero with a clear error and API calls raise `SidecarUnavailableError`; the runtime never silently falls back to a local non-sidecar execution path.

 #### Runtime Model and Install Surface